cardboardchik/U2P_Simulator/README.md

 # Mese_2022 or Management and Economic Simulator Exercise
-Based on the Junior Achievement Management and Economic Simulator Exercise programm It dosen't run on 64-bit sistems
+Based on the Junior Achievement Management and Economic Simulator Exercise programm.
+It dosen't run on 64-bit sistems.
-Therefore, I decided to rewrite this programm in Python Here is a screenshot of original program, it also will in the repository
+Therefore, I decided to rewrite this programm in Python.

+I also added the old version of the program.

+To run the progtam, you need to find MESE.EXE and run it (only runs on 32-bit systems).
+I checked on Windows 7(32-bit), everything worked.

+A new version in development.

+Expected end day of development 20 July